ARMmbed/mbed-os-5-docs/docs/tools/debug/crash_dump_analyzer.md

 exception and current threads in the system.
 Registers captured depends on specific Cortex-M core you are using.
 For example, if your target is using Cortex-M0, some registers like MMFSR, BFSR, UFSR may not be available and will not appear in the crash log.
-The information printed out to STDOUT will be similar to below.
+The information printed out to STDOUT will be similar to the following:

 ```
 ++ MbedOS Fault Handler ++